 FOREWORD 7

 CHAPTER 1 - WHAT IS THE EVEREST LEADERSHIP ACADEMY?
 13

-THE VISION 13
+THE VISION -

-THE MISSION 15
+The Mission -

-THE THREE FOUNDING CONCEPTS OF THE EVEREST LEADERSHIP ACADEMY 18
+THE THREE FOUNDING CONCEPTS OF THE EVEREST LEADERSHIP ACADEMY

-THE TOOLS WE NEED FOR A SUCCESSFUL JOURNEY 20
+THE TOOLS WE NEED FOR A SUCCESSFUL JOURNEY

-LEADERSHIP ROUNDTABLE WORKSHOPS 21
+Leadership Roundtable Workshops

-Mentoring 21
+Mentoring

-FIELD TRIPS 22
+FIELD TRIPS

-NETWORKING 22
+NETWORKING

-SPEAKING ENGAGEMENTS 22
+SPEAKING ENGAGEMENTS

 MERIT-BASED OPPORTUNITY SCHOLARSHIPS 22

+CHAPTER 2 - WHAT IS EMOTIONAL INTELLIGENCE (EQ)?
+25

-CHAPTER 2 - MY CLIMB 25
+CHAPTER 3 - MY CLIMB 35

-CHAPTER 3 - PRINCIPLE NO. 1: THE RELENTLESS PURSUIT OF ACADEMIC EXCELLENCE 31
+CHAPTER 4 - PRINCIPLE NO. 1: THE RELENTLESS PURSUIT OF ACADEMIC EXCELLENCE 41

-WELCOME TO CARDINAL HAYES HIGH SCHOOL 33
+Welcome to Cardinal Hayes High School 43

-STEPPING UP TO COLLEGE 35
+STEPPING UP TO COLLEGE

-CHAPTER 4 - PRINCIPLE NO. 2: THE ENDURING QUALITIES OF LEADERSHIP 39
+CHAPTER 5 - PRINCIPLE NO. 2: THE ENDURING QUALITIES OF

+LEADERSHIP 49

-LEADERSHIP PRINCIPLES FOR ACADEMY MEMBERS
+LEADERSHIP PRINCIPLES FOR ACADEMY MEMBERS 54

-KNOW WHO YOU ARE AND BE WHO YOU ARE
+KNOW WHO YOU ARE AND BE WHO YOU ARE 54

-Be Honest
+Be Honest 57

-HONOR YOUR COMMITMENTS

-BE EMPATHETIC
+Honor Your Commitments 58

+ВЕ ЕМРАТНЕТІС

-DON'T FAIL FOR THE WRONG REASONS
+DON'T FAIL FOR THE WRONG REASONS 59

-BE RESPONSIBLE 50
+BE RESPONSIBLE 60

-CHAPTER 5 - PRINCIPLE NO. 3: THE CRUCIAL IMPORTANCE OF MENTORING AND ROLE MODELS 53
+CHAPTER 6 - PRINCIPLE NO. 3: THE CRUCIAL IMPORTANCE OF

-Pay It Forward: What Makes Mentoring Worthwhile
+MENTORING AND ROLE MODELS 63

-CHAPTER 6 - LESSONS LEARNED 59
+CHAPTER 7 - LESSONS LEARNED 59

-Doing your best may be more important than the final score 59
+DOING YOUR BEST MAY BE MORE IMPORTANT THAN THE FINAL SCORE 59

-LEAD BY INFLUENCE, NOT BY DIRECTIVES 60
+LEAD BY INFLUENCE, NOT BY DIRECTIVES 70

-DEVELOP A SITUATIONAL LEADERSHIP STYLE 60
+DEVELOP A SITUATIONAL LEADERSHIP STYLE 70

-CONDUCT MEETINGS AROUND A CIRCULAR TABLE 61
+CONDUCT MEETINGS AROUND A CIRCULAR TABLE 71

-KNOW THAT ONE SIZE DOES NOT FIT ALL 61
+KNOW THAT ONE SIZE DOES NOT FIT ALL 71

-Know what you don't know 61
+KNOW WHAT YOU DON'T KNOW 71

-PEOPLE DON'T CARE HOW MUCH YOU KNOW, UNTIL THEY KNOW HOW MUCH YOU
+PEOPLE DON'T CARE HOW MUCH YOU KNOW, UNTIL THEY KNOW HOW MUCH YOU U

-CARE 62
+CARE 72

 IF YOU DON'T HAVE THE TRUST OF YOUR PEOPLE, YOU'LL NEVER BE A GREAT

-LEADER 62
+LEADER 72

-NO LEADER HAS THE INHERENT RIGHT TO LEAD 62
+No leader has the inherent right to lead 72

-UNDERSTAND WHAT IS BEING SAID, BUT BE SURE TO HEAR TO WHAT'S NOT BI EING
+UNDERSTAND WHAT IS BEING SAID, BUT BE SURE TO HEAR TO WHAT'S NOT BEING i

-SAID 63
+SAID 73

 WHAT IS BEING SAID IS VERY IMPORTANT, BUT IT'S JUST AS IMPORTANT TO

-OBSERVE HOW YOU SAY IT 63
+OBSERVE HOW YOU SAY IT 73

-Don't let strengths become weaknesses 63
+Don't let strengths become weaknesses 73

-EFFECTIVE MENTORING IS A TWO-WAY PROPOSITION 64
+EFFECTIVE MENTORING IS A TWO-WAY PROPOSITION 74

-CHAPTER 7 - PRINCIPLES TO EMBRACE AND WORDS TO LIVE BY 65
+CHAPTER 8 - PRINCIPLES TO EMBRACE AND WORDS TO LIVE BY 7 75

+CHAPTER 9 - THE EVEREST LEADERSHIP ACADEMY'S TEN

+PROCLAMATIONS 8 35

-CHAPTER 8 - CONCLUSION 75
+CHAPTER 10 - CONCLUSION 91